 Sexual assault involves any non-consensual touching of a sexual nature.
-Understanding the legal and personal implications of such charges is crucial for anyone involved.
+It is critical to understand the legal and personal implications of such charges for all parties involved.

 Sexual assault is defined under Section 271 of the Criminal Code.